-Summary of evidence to support findings: The interview with the Sheriff and the Warden provided the auditor assurances that changes to video monitoring did include consideration of the ability to protect inmates from sexual abuse (two cameras were added, two were upgraded) and changes to the physical plant will include consideration for the facility's ability to protect inmates from sexual abuse.
+Summary of evidence to support findings: The interview with the Sheriff and the Warden provided the auditor assurances that any changes to video monitoring and the physical plant will include consideration for the facility's ability to protect inmates from sexual abuse.
 Policy supports the requirements of the provisions.
 The auditor finds the facility compliant with the standard provisions.